kjhealy/workflow-paper/plain-person-text.md

 ## Appendix: Links to Resources

 - **Basic Tools**
     - [Apple's Developer Tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html) Unix toolchain.
-Install directly with `xcode-select --install`, or just try to use e.g. `git` from the terminal and have OS X prompt you to install them.
+Install directly with `xcode-select --install`, or just try to use e.g. `git` from the terminal and have OS X prompt you to install the tools.
     - [Homebrew package manager](http://brew.sh).
 A convenient way to install several of the tools here, including Emacs and Pandoc.
     - [Emacs](http://www.gnu.org/software/emacs/).
 A powerful text editor.
 Ready-to-go Mac version at [Emacs for Mac OS X](http://emacsformacosx).
     - [R](http://r-project.org).
 A platform for statistical computing.